The Zero Number Diminishing Property under General Boundary Conditions: Introduction

+This theorem will be proved in the next section as a consequence of our main result (Theorem \ref{thm:main} below).
+On the other hand, this result itself is also general since it includes some typical boundary conditions as special examples.
+For example, the linear Robin boundary conditions

+for some $\beta_1(t),\ \beta_2(t)\geq 0$, or the homogeneous Neumann boundary conditions.
+Note that the linear Robin one can be reduced to the Neumann one by a simple transformation, as shown in \cite{BPS}, and so Theorem A is applied directly.
+However, the transformation from the nonlinear Robin one \eqref{bdry-Robin} to the Neumann one is not direct.

-Note that this theorem includes the problem with Neumann boundary conditions, without the additional assumptions $a\equiv 1,\ b\equiv 0$.
-Besides the Neumann and Robin boundary conditions, we will actually consider much more general cases, where the distribution of zeroes of $w_i$ can be very complicated, and the problems with Dirichlet, Neumann or Robin boundary conditions are just some special examples of our general result (see Theorem \ref{thm:main} and Remark \ref{rem:cond} below).
+Besides the above mentioned special boundary conditions, we will actually consider more general cases, where the distribution of zeroes of $u(\xi_i(t),t)$ can be much more complicated.
+Let $u(x,t)$ be a classical solution of \eqref{linear} in $(0,T)$.
+We consider the following cases: